-4.2 General Algorithm (CSSM1)
+3.2 General Algorithm (CSSM1)

-Given the derivation from section 4.1, we simply extend stochastic transparency shadow maps [Enderton et al. 2010] to include nonrefractive colored transmission.
+Given the derivation from section 3.1, we simply extend stochastic transparency shadow maps [Enderton et al. 2010] to include non-refractive colored transmission.
 We call this algorithm CSSM1.
 It requires an array of shadow maps, one for each wavelength (e.g., three for RGB.)

-The algorithm has two parts: colored shadow map generation (for shadow rays) based on ρ , and the net illumination \vec{X} based on that shadow map (for eye rays) and light color \vec{L} to be applied at each fragment.
-We call the second shadowedLightColor; it is what PCF sampling does for traditional opaque shadow maps.
-For the CSM1 algorithm, these parts are:
+The algorithm has two parts: (1) generate color shadow maps based on ρ , and (2) compute net illumination \vec{I} using the shadow map and light color \vec{L} .
+We call part 2 shadowedLightColor() and invoke it for each shading sample.
+It is analogous to percentage-closer filtering (PCF) for traditional opaque shadow maps [Reeves et al. 1987].